DPotoyan/Chem324/_sources/ch03/note02.md

 ### Computing Average Properties from a Wave Function

-Because of the probabilistic interpretation of the wave funtion, average properties can be computed from the wave function.
+Because of the probabilistic interpretation of the wave function, average properties can be computed from the wave function.
 The general formula is

 $$\begin{equation}
 <A> = \int \psi^*(x)\hat{A}\psi(x)dx